TypeStrong/ts-loader/test/execution-tests/README.md

 ## What sort of tests can be included?

 It's pretty much your choice what goes in testwise.
 At present there are only Jasmine tests in place; it should be possible to put any test in place that Karma is compatible with.
 The test pack also expects a `typings.json` file and calls `typings install` in each. **Be warned, type definitions are not installed until the test framework has been run.**  So if you're wanting to refactor a test you'll need to `typings install` if the requisite typings have not yet been installed.
-It's possible / probably that this may changed in the future; particularly to cater for situations where types should be acquired via npm etc.
+It's possible / probably that this may changed in the future; particularly to cater for situations where types should be acquired via yarn etc.

 ## Running / debugging the tests

 To run all the tests use:

-`npm run execution-tests`.
+`yarn run execution-tests`.

 If you would like to run just a single test then:

-`npm run execution-tests -- --single-test nameOfTest`
+`yarn run execution-tests -- --single-test nameOfTest`

 It's pretty handy to be able to debug tests; for that reason you can run a single test in watch mode like this:

-`npm run execution-tests -- --single-test nameOfTest --watch`
+`yarn run execution-tests -- --single-test nameOfTest --watch`

 Then you can fire up http://localhost:9876/ and the world's your oyster.